bchiha/DES_Adventure/README.md

 <img src="img/mode2.png" width="700">

-To display the pixels on the first row above, the four bytes across will be `F0, 33, CC and 3C`.
+To display the pixels on the first row above, the four bytes across will be `F0, 33, CC and 3C`.  `3C` in binary is `00111100`.

 On the map, I use 16x16 pixel sprites.
 This makes it easy to use the `CALL DRAWICON` routine.
-The design of these sprites could be difficult to manually do.
+Designing these sprites could be difficult to do manually.
+So..
 I created a program to help with this.

 <img src="img/sprite_designer.png" width="700">